Geodesic dynamics and multi-inclination images of a non-minimally coupled black hole with a thin accretion disk: Brief review of non-minimal Einstein-Yang-Mills theory

 To ensure the existence of horizons, we note that a critical relationship must hold between $\xi$ and $Q$.
 Solving $f(r) = f'(r) = 0$ simultaneously, one has

 Within the framework of our model, the assumption $q>0$ necessarily implies $\xi>0$.
 Consequently, in determining the critical value, all solutions yielding $\xi\leq 0$ have been excluded.
 This leads to the conclusion that the metric \eqref{eq:metric} admits exactly one horizon $r_{\mathrm{c}}$ under critical conditions.
-Furthermore, for arbitrary values of $Q$ and $M$ satisfying $3M \geq 2\sqrt{2}Q$, the existence of the horizons requires $\xi \leq \xi_{\mathrm{c}}$, establishing an upper bound for the parameter in the black hole solution, see Fig.~\ref{fig:horizons}, where the Cauchy horizon and the event horizon will coincide at $\xi = \xi_{\mathrm{c}}$.
+Furthermore, for arbitrary values of $Q$ and $M$ satisfying $2\sqrt{2}Q \leq 3M $,\footnote{Noted that we further require $Q < M$ to guarantee $\xi_{\mathrm{c}} > 0$.} the existence of the horizons requires $\xi \leq \xi_{\mathrm{c}}$, establishing an upper bound for the parameter in the black hole solution, see Fig.~\ref{fig:horizons}, where the Cauchy horizon and the event horizon will coincide at $\xi = \xi_{\mathrm{c}}$.
 Meanwhile, as previously mentioned, under the assumption of $q>0$, the black hole spacetime described by the metric \eqref{eq:metric} is singularity-free.
 Specifically, no radial coordinate value exists that would cause divergence of the Kretschmann scalar $\mathcal{K} = R^{\alpha \beta \mu \nu} R_{\alpha \beta \mu \nu}$.